ccc-certifier-framework/certifier-framework-for-confidential-computing/acl_lib/instructions.md

 way to establish trust in the identity root key.
 There are many ways to do this.
 The two simplest are: use the policy key as the identity root or embed the identity root in the image.
-Each application developer will have to decide this themselves based on their needs..
+Each application developer will have to decide this themselves based on their needs.

+We assume the certifier library has already been built and that the tools and libraries installed in the course of that are present.
-Here are complete build instructions:

-  As with certifier builds, let CERTIFIER_PROTOTYPE hold the name of the topmost certifier repository directory, something like:
-     export CERTIFIER_PROTOTYPE = .../certifier-framework-for-confidential-computing/
+Here are complete build and test instructions.
+As with certifier builds, let CERTIFIER_PROTOTYPE hold the name of the top-level certifier repository directory, something like: export CERTIFIER_PROTOTYPE = .../certifier-framework-for-confidential-computing/

+Do the following:
   1. ACL_LIB_DIR = $(CERTIFIER_PROTOTYPE/acl_lib/
-  2. Make sure $(ACL_LIB_DIR) has two sundirectories acl_test_data and test_data with the
+  2. Make sure $(ACL_LIB_DIR) has two subdirectories: acl_test_data and test_data with
-      test files file_1 and file_2 and that there is either a copy certifier.proto (from $CERTIFIER_PROTOTYPE/certifier_service/certprotos) into acl_lib OR create
+      the test files file_1 and file_2.
+Make sure that there is either a copy of certifier.proto (from $(CERTIFIER_PROTOTYPE)/certifier_service/certprotos)
-      a symbolic link to it.
+      OR a symbolic link to it in the $(ACL_LIB_DIR) directory.
   3.  cd $(ACL_LIB_DIR)
+  4. Build the google test:
-  4.  make clean -f standalone_acl_lib_test.mak
+        make clean -f standalone_acl_lib_test.mak
-  5.  make -f standalone_acl_lib_test.mak
+        make -f standalone_acl_lib_test.mak
-  6. Run the test: ./test_acl.exe [--print_all=true]
+  5. Run the test:
-  7. Build acl_lib (We assume the certifier library has already been built).
+        ./test_acl.exe [--print_all=true]
+  6. Build acl_lib
-  8.  make clean -f acl_lib.mak  [It is important you do a clean make because test_acl uses a special define during comilation to allow the use of a fake" channel" that is incompatible with actual use.
+         make clean -f acl_lib.mak
+      It is important you do a clean make because test_acl uses a special define during comilation to allow the use of a fake "channel" that is incompatible with actual use.
-  8.  make -f acl_lib.mak  [This will build acl_lib.a.]
+        make -f acl_lib.mak
+      This will build acl_lib.a.
-  9. Build the standalone app.
+  7. Build the standalone app.
-  10. make clean -f standalone_app.mak
+        make clean -f standalone_app.mak
-  11. make -f standalone_app.mak
+        make -f standalone_app.mak
-  12. Build test keys and files.
+  8. Build test keys and files. cd $(ACL_LIB_DIR)/test_data export CERT_UTILS= $(CERTIFIER_PROTOTYPE)/utilities
-  13. cd $(ACL_LIB_DIR)/test_data
-  14. export CERT_UTILS= CERTIFIER_PROTOTYPE/utilities
-  15. $CERT_UTILS/cert_utility.exe --operation=generate-policy-key  \
+        $CERT_UTILS/cert_utility.exe --operation=generate-policy-key  \
                             --policy_key_output_file=policy_key_file.bin \
                             --policy_cert_output_file=policy_cert_file.bin
-      [This creates the policy key and policy cert.]
+      This creates the policy key and policy cert. cd $(ACL_LIB_DIR)
-  16. cd $(ACL_LIB_DIR)
-  17. Make additional channel keys (auth keys and certs for channel):
          ./standalone_app.exe --operation=make_additional_channel_keys
-  18. Make the identity keys, files and access policy:
+      This makes the channel keys (auth keys and certs for the secure channel.
          ./standalone_app.exe --operation=make_access_keys_and_files
+      This makes the identity keys, files and access policy.
-  19. After all the required files are constucted, you can check all the input:
+  9. After all the required files are constucted, you can check all the input:
-      ./standalone_app.exe --operation=test_constructed_keys_and_files [--print_all=true]
+         ./standalone_app.exe --operation=test_constructed_keys_and_files --print_all=true
       This displays the keys, certs and files the test uses.
-  20. You can now start the test.
+  10. You can now start the test.
 You should have two windows available.
-  21. In one window, start the server:
+      In one window, start the server:
          ./standalone_app.exe --operation=run_as_server
-  22. In another window, start the client:
+      In another window, start the client:
          ./standalone_app.exe --operation=run_as_client
-You should see the message "client_application succeeded"
+      You should see the message "client_application succeeded" in the client window.